How to Get Rid of Copperhead Snakes

 Copperhead

-• Copperhead Snakes range between 24 to 40 inches long and have triangular heads.
-They are usually light brown or tan in color and have dark irregular bands patterned along its body.
+• Copperhead snakes range between 24 to 40 inches long and have triangular heads.
+They are usually light brown or tan in color and have dark, irregular bands patterned along their bodies.
 This coloring helps the snake camouflage itself and blend into its surroundings.
 They get their name from their often copper-colored heads.

-Use the image and description above to help you to identify Copperhead Snakes you find on your property.
-If you are not sure, contact us and one of our pros will assist you with identification.
+Use the image and description above to help you to identify copperhead snakes you find on your property.
+If you are unsure, contact us; one of our pros will assist you with identification.

 Inspection